-During the first year of fellowship, the Program Director and the Associate Program Director Diabetes will serve as a personal faculty advisor to the fellow.
+During the first year of fellowship, the Program Director or the Associate Program Director will serve as a personal faculty advisor to the fellow.
 Fellows will receive informal feedback throughout the year in addition to the formal evaluations completed monthly by the supervising faculty.
-Each fellow will be supported to identifying a research hypothesis and mentor.
+Each fellow will be supported to identify a research hypothesis and mentor.